GroupCamp/GroupCamp-API/doc-provisioning/core_v1/POST_core_v1_group_project_[Group].md

 -------|---------|--------------
 name | String | The name of the group to be created.
 Must be unique accross the groups in the same GroupCamp account. external_ref | String | The external reference.
-Must be unique. project_code | String | The project code. description | String | The description of the group, can be left empty. category_name | String | The name of the category for this project.
+Must be unique. project_code | String | The project code.
+Must be unique.
+Set to an empty value to remove the existing code from a project. description | String | The description of the group, can be left empty. category_name | String | The name of the category for this project.
 Category MUST exist.
-Name is case-sentitive. leader1 | Uuid | The UUID of the project-manager leader2 | Uuid | The UUID of the deputy project-manager managers | Array(Uuid) | The UUIDs of other additional project managers management_team | Uuid | The UUID of the managing team if there is one for that project. access | Enum(invite, open) | Access control rule used for that group with_guests | Boolean | Can users of type 'guest' be member of this group
+Name is case-sentitive. leader1 | Uuid | The UUID of the project-manager leader2 | Uuid | The UUID of the deputy project-manager managers | Array(Uuid) | The UUIDs of other additional project managers management_team | Uuid | The UUID of the managing team if there is one for that project.
+The value 'none' instead of an UUID will remove the managing_team from an existing project. access | Enum(invite, open) | Access control rule used for that group with_guests | Boolean | Can users of type 'guest' be member of this group